 The tournament is open to kayaks and paddleboards.
-Electric Motors are permitted to participate in tournament, however are limited to a max of 3 HP or 155 foot pound thrust.
+Electric Motors are permitted to participate in the tournament, however, are limited to a max of 3 HP or 155 foot-pound thrust.
 No other power source maybe used to move your kayak nor any other type of vessel.
 The use of any other boat or motorized water vehicle to transport your boat on the water is prohibited.
 There may be no assistance from non-participating anglers.
 All fish must be caught via hook and line.
 The selection of baits is up to the discretion of the participant.

 Submit Photos taken on smart phone using iAngler Tournament App only.

 If angler shorts himself overall length in a photo entry, that photo entry will be accepted.
 Angler may resubmit correct measurement before sign in cut off time.
-This is an ANGLER RESPONSIBILITY and not that of the CCSDVII or iAngler Tournament.
+This is an ANGLER RESPONSIBILITY and not that of the CCSDIX or iAngler Tournament.
 Incorrect measurement that gives angler an advantage by entering incorrect length that is greater than the actual photo measurement or incorrect species of fish, will be rejected and not counted until angler re-submits rejected entry notice with correction.
-This is an ANGLER RESPONSIBILITY and not that of the CCSDVII or iAngler Tournanament.
+This is an ANGLER RESPONSIBILITY and not that of the CCSDIX or iAngler Tournanament.
 No corrections what so ever will be allowed after weigh in cut off time.
 It is the ANGLER RESPONSIBILITY to check that all photos are scored and may be done on the anglers smart phone in the iAngler Tournament App.

 A launch photo of kayak on water edge or in the water at launch.
-Bump board with CCSDVII tournament token must be clearly in photo.
+Bump board with CCSDVIX tournament token must be clearly in photo.
 Angler must have photo available for tournament staff upon request.